 Once the broken pieces have been collected and I have verified that there are a sufficient number of intact pieces for it to be reassembled, the rough faces of all pieces are coated with a fresh mixture of an epoxy paste along each break.
 The type of epoxy paste used is dependent on the type of stone, shape of the stone, and the breakage pattern.

 These pieces are then reassembled and squeezed together tightly to minimize the repair lines.
 Excess adhesive mixture that bubbles up along the repair line can be wiped away at this time.
 The reassembled piece in then allowed to dry and set up overnight (at least).

-In areas where crumbling has left gaps, additional amounts of the epoxy mixture are added in layers—allowing for full drying between each one—until the fill is close to the original shape of the stone.
+In areas where crumbling has left gaps, additional amounts of the adhesive mixture are added in layers—allowing for full drying between each one—until the fill is close to the original shape of the stone.

 Once the repair is complete, the stone and the area surrounding the repair line must be carefully cleaned of excess adhesive where it has bubbled up or been smeared along the surface of the stone.
 This is accomplished with the mixture of gentle scraping, wiping with damp cloths, and polishing.

 The repair lines are then highlighted with gold acrylic paint.

 Once this has dried, the repair lines are sealed with acrylic sealant to protect them.